 The WisdomTree Barbell Strategy

-When USFR is used in conjunction with AGGY we believe it's possible to generate the yield of the Bloomberg Barclays U.S. Aggregate Bond Index (Agg) with significantly less duration, or interest rate risk.
+When USFR, AGZD or HYZD is used in conjunction with AGGY we believe it's possible to generate the yield of the Bloomberg Barclays U.S. Aggregate Bond Index (Agg), if not even more with some pairings, while significantly reducing duration, or interest rate risk.